MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/csv-connector.md

 ## Step 4: Configure connection settings

 The data source settings are different for SharePoint and ADLS.

+> [!NOTE]
+> Ensure that your csv file does not have any formatting or spaces (‘ ‘) present in header rows.

 ### For a SharePoint source